robert17/iotf-rtd/docs/libraries/python_cli_for_devices.rst

     except ibmiotf.ConnectionException  as e:
       ...

-The configuration file must be in the following format:
+The content of the configuration file must be in the following format:

 ::